Financial stocks help Britain's FTSE bounce back

 * Banks top leaderboard after recent slump

-LONDON, Feb 10 Britain's top share index moved higher on Wednesday, led by financial stocks as banks made up some ground on bargain-hunting after three straight sessions of losses.
+LONDON, Feb 10 Britain's top share index climbed on Wednesday, with Tesco gaining after an industry sales report and banks bouncing back on bargain-hunting after three straight sessions of losses.

-However, gains were curtailed after Federal Reserve Chair Janet Yellen said that the Fed should be able to gradually adjust monetary policy thanks to strength in the U.S. economy, despite growing concerns over global growth.

-The blue-chip FTSE 100 index rose 40.24 points, or 0.7 percent to 5,672.43 by 1457 GMT after concerns over growth saw the index fall more than 1 percent in the previous session.
+The blue-chip FTSE 100 index rose 1 percent to 5,690.82 by 1122 GMT after falling more than 1 percent in the previous session.
 The benchmark index is down nearly 9 percent so far this year.

-The UK banking index rose 1.5 percent after slumping more than 8 percent since Monday, as investors fretted about the health of the sector and the global economy.
+The UK banking index rose 1.5 percent after slumping more than 8 percent since Monday on concerns about the health of the sector and the global economy.

 Press reports said Deutsche Bank and Credit Suisse were taking measures to reassure the market following recent falls.

+Shares in Barclays, HSBC and RBS were up 1.4 percent to 3 percent.

-"Financial stocks in general are finding some support after the torrid start to the week, but this looks more like opportunistic bargain hunters dipping a toe in the water rather than a wholesale shift in sentiment," said Tony Cross, analyst at Trustnet Direct.
+"Financial stocks in general are finding some support after the torrid start to the week, but this looks more like opportunistic bargain hunters dipping a toe in the water rather than a wholesale shift in sentiment," Tony Cross, analyst at Trustnet Direct, said.

-Tesco rose 4.9 percent, bringing gains since the previous session to 6.7 percent after a report on Tuesday by researcher Kantar Worldpanel said the company showed signs of improvement.
+Tesco rose 4.2 percent after a report by researcher Kantar Worldpanel said the company showed signs of improvement.

+Sainsbury's gained 1.4 percent after the report said it continued to outperform its British supermarket rivals in the early weeks of the year, providing reassurance for investors ahead of its takeover of Argos-owner Home Retail .

-Hikma Pharmaceuticals fell 2.2 percent, having been down as much as 20 percent, after saying it would now pay $535 million less than an earlier offer to buy Boehringer Ingelheim's U.S. generic drugs business after due diligence revealed revenue would be lower than expected.
+Hikma Pharmaceuticals slumped 14.3 percent after saying it would now pay $535 million less than an earlier offer to buy Boehringer Ingelheim's U.S. generic drugs business after due diligence.

-ARM Holdings fell 3.5 percent after the British chip designer, whose technology powers smartphones, reported results that included a 17 percent rise in fourth-quarter profit.
+ARM Holdings fell 2 percent after the British chip designer, whose technology powers smartphones, reported a 17 percent rise in fourth-quarter profit.

-Some brokers said that on an underlying basis, earnings just missed estimates, while others highlighted the risky outlook for the global economy.
-(Editing by Keith Weir)
+Some brokers said that on an underlying basis, earnings missed estimates, while others highlighted the risky outlook for the global economy.
+(Reporting by Atul Prakash; Editing by Jeremy Gaunt and John Stonestreet)

 * Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Updates prices)